5 Ways to Improve Your Spanish From Home

 Then on a clean piece of paper, you conjugate the verbs one by one in all the tenses you remember without looking the conjugations up.

 When you finish, you search for the correct way of conjugating online.
 Go carefully through your own list with conjugations, and correct the mistakes that you might have made.
 Continue with the five words until you have all the conjugations in all the tenses correct.

 The next day, you take five new words and do the same, and so forward.

 It might seem like a strict and pretty boring way to learn, but I tell you; I just know my Spanish conjugations until this very day.

 What my teacher would do with me in every class was to write a verb in the corner of the whiteboard, and ask me to conjugate it by heart.

 Nowadays, there are plenty of language-learning apps.
-They seem like a good alternative to improve your Spanish from home and learn new words.
+They seem like a good alternative to improving your Spanish from home and learning new words.